ng432/SoberSense/README.md

 This directory contains Python code to model the collected data using neural networks.
 In this context, a single data sample refers to the touch data recorded during a single playthrough of the game, and the accompanying user information (height, weight, units drank etc.).
 A custom Python package has been created (sobersensetools) for unpacking and modelling the data.

 ### Data availability
 For the sake of privacy and security, user touch data has not been shared.
+However, there is example sample data available.

 ### Framing of task
 Currently, the task is framed as a binary classification, either above or below the British drink driving limit (BAC = 0.08), from time-series touch data.
 The BAC of an individual for a given recorded game is estimated from their weight, sex, how much they have drunk, and how long ago they had their first drink using the Widmark formula, and it is then assessed as to whether it is above or below 0.08 to give a label for a given data sample.